ionic-team/ionic-docs/docs/theming/basics.md

 ## CSS Variables

-The Ionic Framework components are themed using <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables" target="_blank" rel="noopener noreferrer">CSS properties (variables)</a>.
+The Ionic Framework components are themed using <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables" target="_blank" rel="noopener noreferrer">CSS custom properties (variables)</a>.
 CSS variables add dynamic values to an otherwise static language.
 This is something that has traditionally required a CSS preprocessor like Sass.
 The look of an application can easily be changed by changing the value of any of the [CSS Variables](css-variables.md) Ionic Framework provides.

 ## CSS Shadow Parts